Petrov-connect/Programming-Basics-with-Java/README.md

-# homework,exersise and exam from course in SoftUni
+# Homework,exersise and exam from basics course in SoftUni